streamnative/pulsar-hub/connectors/snowflake-sink/2.10.3/snowflake-sink.md

 ### Use it as built-in connector

-You can make the Snowflake sink connector as a built-in connector and use it on a standalone cluster.
+You can make the Snowflake sink connector as a built-in one and use it on a standalone cluster.

 This example describes how to use the Snowflake sink connector to fetch data from Pulsar topics and save data to Snowflake tables in standalone mode.